rajeshm7910/apigee-hybrid-terraform/apigee-on-others/README.md

 3. **Google Cloud Setup**:
    - Google Cloud SDK installed and configured
-   - Project with Apigee API enabled
+   - Optional: Project with Apigee API enabled.
+The script enables it.
-   - Service account with necessary permissions
+   - Optional: Service account with necessary permissions.
+The script automatically creates it.
    - Organization Policy allowing service account key creation

+4. **Authenticate with GCP**:
+    *   Ensure you have the Google Cloud SDK (gcloud) installed and configured.
+    *   Ensure that Organization Policy is not disabled to create service account and associated Service Account Key.
+    *   Ensure that the user performing terraform has the permissions to access Google Cloud resources.
+While not recommended but roles like `roles/editor` or `roles/owner` should ensure all tasks completes successfully.
+    *   Follow the instructions in the Apigee Hybrid documentation to authenticate with GCP using `gcloud auth application-default login` and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+    *   Optional: Set the `gcloud config set project <your-gcp-project-id>`

-4. **Required Tools**:
+5. **Required Tools**:
    - Terraform >= 1.0.0
    - Helm >= 3.10.0
    - kubectl